HimanshuMishra123/three-tier-architecture-demo/self-readme.md

     eksctl create cluster --name demo-cluster-three-tier-1 --region us-east-1
     ```
  follow EKS folder for further steps..

+`Important note` : Redis component that we are deploying does not support fargate instances because we have granted net admin permissions or privilege to the redis component which fargate does not support and also we are using EBS as persistent volume that is also not supported by fargate. so we will be using EC2 for data plane components.

 2. **Kubernetes Resources**:
    - **Deployments**: Manages stateless applications.